ClinicSpark Guide

 For years the UK has had a strange regulatory pattern: the medicine is tightly controlled (POM, requires face-to-face prescriber assessment), but the actual injection has not been a regulated activity in itself.
 Anyone could call themselves an aesthetics practitioner and inject as long as they got a prescription.
 That gap drove a wave of patient-harm cases that successive governments have promised to close.

-2. UK government licensing scheme (announced August 2025)
+1. The proposed UK aesthetics licensing scheme (consultation response August 2025)

-- Amber (medium risk), expected to include botulinum toxin and most dermal fillers, will require a local authority licence with minimum training, hygiene and insurance standards
+- Amber (medium risk), expected to include botulinum toxin and most facial dermal fillers, will require a local authority licence with minimum training, hygiene and insurance standards.

-- Green (low risk), e.g. some superficial skin treatments, will have lighter-touch oversight
+- Green (lower risk), e.g. some superficial skin treatments, will have lighter-touch oversight.

 3. Practitioner-level professional regulation (already in place)